utPLSQL/utPLSQL/docs/userguide/install.md

 ![version](https://img.shields.io/badge/version-v3.1.11.3367--develop-blue.svg)

+# Supported database versions

+utPLSQL is continuously tested against following versions of Oracle databases
+* 11g R2
+* 12c
+* 12c R2
+* 18c
+* 19c

+We do our best to assure fill compatibility with supported versions of Oracle databases [See](http://www.oracle.com/us/support/library/lifetime-support-technology-069183.pdf#page=6)

-# Downloading latest version of utPLSQL
+# Downloading utPLSQL

+## Manual download

+- Go to GitHub releases page for utPLSQL `https://github.com/utPLSQL/utPLSQL/releases`
+- Download and one of files
+    - utPLSQL.tar.gz
+    - utPLSQL.zip

+The files have identical content but different compression (tar / zip ) so choose whichever you preref depending on your platform (Win/Mac/Unix/Linux)

+## Scripted download of latest utPLSQL version

-To download latest version of utPLSQL from github on both Unix/Linux as well as Windows machines use the below snippets.
+The below snippets can be used to download latest version of utPLSQL from github releases.

+Installation instructions are outlined in next sections of this document.

-## Unix/Linux
+### Unix/Linux

 ```bash
 #!/bin/bash